Cluster Expansion#

 curl -s http://127.0.0.1/service/cluster/v0/leader/cluster.json | python -mjson.tool | grep electionLeader

-This will output a line containing the node that has currently been selected as the leader by the Squirro cluster node.
+This outputs a line containing the node selected as the leader by the Squirro cluster node.

 Setting up Cluster Node Storage#